British Sailing Team Head to Miami World Cup

 The British Sailing Team is missing the top pair, Ben Saxton and Nikki Boniface, with John Gimson and Anna Burnet the only British entry.

-Buoyed up by their fourth place in Enoshima, and having just taken the pre-event in Miami this week, Gimson and Anna Burnet will go into the World Cup on a high.
+Buoyed up by their fourth place in Enoshima, and having just taken the pre-event in Miami this week, Gimson and Burnet will go into the World Cup on a high.
 They placed fourth in Miami last year.

 Note that the first races are on Tuesday 29 January.
 Medal races take place 3 and 4 February.